appveyor/website/NJekyll/site/docs/deployment/agent.md

 <!--[TBD - explain some usage scenarios]-->

-In your `before deploy.ps1` or `deploy.ps1` use the following code to run once per deployment/per cluster:
+In your `before-deploy.ps1` or `deploy.ps1` use the following code to run once per deployment/per cluster:

     if(Enter-OncePerDeployment "block_name")
     {